CubeSat2030/ZR6BN-0/README.md

 OSError: [Errno 28] No space left on device
 ```

-Even with ample free space on the SD card, /tmp is a small tmpfs filesystem.
-Pip’s build process exhausts it.
+Even if your SD card has plenty of free space, /tmp is mounted as RAM (tmpfs) and is only a few hundred MB.
+Pip unpacks packages there, so big libraries like numpy, pandas, or matplotlib can fill it up.

-🧰 The Fix
+🧰 The One‑Line Fix

 Run this once from your project directory (where your virtual environment venv lives):